-This part of ISO 19005 specifies the use of the Portable Document Format (PDF) 1.7, as formalized in ISO 32000-1, for preserving the static visual representation of page-based electronic documents over time.
+This part of ISO 19005 specifies the use of the Portable Document Format (PDF) 1.7, as formalized in ISO 32000-1, for preserving the static visual representation of page-based electronic documents over time in addition to allowing any type of other content to be included as an embedded file or attachment.

-This part of ISO 19005 is not applicable to
+This part of ISO 19005 is not applicable to:

-- specific processes for converting paper or electronic documents to the PDF/A format, - specific technical design, user interface, implementation, or operational details of rendering, - specific physical methods of storing these documents, such as media and storage conditions, or - required computer hardware and/or operating systems.
+- specific processes for converting paper or electronic documents to the PDF/A format; - specific technical design, user interface, implementation, or operational details of rendering; - specific physical methods of storing these documents such as media and storage conditions; - required computer hardware and/or operating systems.